pluralsh/documentation/pages/reference/api/index.md

+---
-# 🛠 Developer Tools / API
+title: 🛠 Developer Tools / API
+---

 Plural has two main components, each with their own graphql API: